alexandear/alexandear.github.io/content/posts/2025-12-01-upgrade-golangci-lint-v2.md

      alt="Golangci-lint v2 website (dark theme)" width="100%" />
 </details>

-### Migration to v2 is easy

-To help users migrate, Golangci-lint includes the `migration` command and a [migration guide](https://golangci-lint.run/docs/product/migration-guide/) written primarily [by me](https://github.com/golangci/golangci-lint/pull/5439).

 ## Migration caveats

-Although the migration is as simple as running `golangci-lint migrate`, it has some pitfalls.
+To help users migrate, Golangci-lint includes the `migration` command and a [migration guide](https://golangci-lint.run/docs/product/migration-guide/).

+Migration is generally easy thanks to the `migration` command, but there are two main caveats.

-### Comments in the configuration are not migrated
+### Comments are not preserved

-Due to a technical constraint, the Golangci-lint team can’t adapt the migration command to preserve comments from the v1 configuration.
-See this PR for detailed [explanations](https://github.com/golangci/golangci-lint/pull/5506).
+The migration tool parses the YAML structure but cannot retain comments (see [this PR](https://github.com/golangci/golangci-lint/pull/5506) for explanations).
-You need to manually migrate all comments from the v1 configuration file to v2.
+You will need to manually copy comments from your old v1 config to the new v2 file after running the command.

 {{< comparison
 v1title="[v1 .golangci.yml](https://golangci.github.io/legacy-v1-doc/usage/configuration/#config-file)"